How to build a modern CI/CD pipeline

 The above tells docker to pick the alpine base image, install Python and pip, and also install our web app.
 The last line tells docker to launch the web app whenever the container is launched.

-You should be able to build an image of this Docker configuration and launch it:
+You should be able to build an image of this Docker configuration and launch it (depending on your OS configuration you might need to put

 [cicd-buzz] $ docker build -t cicd-buzz .